10 Best Herbal Teas For Oral Thrush

 Herbal teas can be a natural and soothing remedy for oral thrush, a fungal infection caused by Candida albicans.

-Certain herbs, such as echinacea, goldenseal, and calendula, are known for their antifungal and antimicrobial properties, which may help reduce the symptoms of thrush.
-These teas can be brewed and used as a mouth rinse or swish to coat the affected areas in the mouth.
-However, it is important to consult with a healthcare provider before using herbal remedies, especially for individuals with underlying health conditions or those taking medications.
+Teas made from ingredients like echinacea, sage, and licorice root are often recommended for their antimicrobial and anti-inflammatory properties.
+These herbal infusions can help reduce the discomfort of sores and inflammation in the mouth while supporting the body's natural defenses.
+However, it's important to consult with a healthcare provider before using herbal teas, especially for individuals with underlying health conditions or those taking medications.

 FREE Herb Drying Checklist